-As part of the recently held Harvard MUN Dubai 2020 Online, we got together with Ivy Central to discuss the importance of standing out in university applications and how Model United Nations can be an invaluable tool to showcase college readiness.
+We got together with Ivy Central to discuss how Model United Nations can be an invaluable tool to showcase college readiness and the importance of standing out in university applications.
 Here's what Ivy Central’s Caroline Linger (Founder & Lead Counsellor), Jose Kumar (Director & Lead Counsellor) and Anusha (Student Counsellor and student at Yale University) had to say.

 Over the past 70 years, Model UN has become one of the most sought after extracurricular activities for school students around the world.
 Model United Nations (or MUN), an academic simulation of the United Nations enables participants to creatively deliberate solutions to some of the most critical global and local issues all the while empathising with and considering stances of nations and their realities.
 Besides sensitising oneself with social, political, environmental issues, the skills participants take back from this experience can build confidence, enable them to present and articulate better, work better in teams and hone skills that can help them with college preparation, career opportunities, and life itself!

 Here are 5 set of Skills that Model United Nations helps enhance in students to help with not just their applications but in making the most of their university experience!

 The key elements of a MUN experience noticed in students are transferable skills that allow them to present themselves with a lot more confidence.
 These transferable skills that vary from research and communication skills, evidently highlight a student's passion towards his/her extracurriculars as the top universities across the globe are looking for students that take the passion for learning beyond the four walls of their school.